YuchenHe98/scaffold/README.md

 source ~/.scaffold/bin/activate
 ```

-In google cloud shell the example given was:
+In google cloud shell the example was automatic for every shell session and for all dev environments, not just "scaffold", given was:

 ```bash
 python3 -m venv ~/.venv